Week 8: Giving & receiving feedback; informal presentations#

 The impact doesn’t have to be important or particularly large.
 Giving little bits of feedback ensure that we give feedback regularly, but also that feedback can be short and quick.
 Look for small impacts that people do well every single day, and tell them about it.
 Those small things will add up over time.

 Mark Horsham from Manager Tools uses the analogy of driving a car.
 As we drive, we are constantly getting feedback by observing the road, feeling the steering wheel, and listening.
 As we start to veer off the road a little bit, we use the feedback that we receive from our eyes to adjust.
 We do this over and over again.
 We don’t wait until we are nearly in a ditch on the side of the road.
 Feedback to people we work with can be similar.
 Thanks for doing the little things right lets people know: please keep doing this.
-Short negative feedback lets poeple know: please don’t do this, but don’t worry that you did it in the past.
+Short negative feedback lets people know: please don’t do this, but don’t worry that you did it in the past.

 Tip